 Access is now our #1 goal.

-Access means throwing gravel down, and the power guy gave us the names of 3 excavators who don’t rip people off.
+The power guy gave us the names of 3 excavators who don’t rip people off.
 “Get quotes from all 3,” he said, and he repeated it.
 “Get quotes from all 3.”

 And we did, and each of those people taught us more about the land as well.
 Locals who have visited our land have been generous with their opinions, and we’re listening.

 The local forester who walked with us, also a raiser of goats, said not to get any animals before moving out there, electric fence or not.
 He noted too much predator sign.
 So even though we want a barn to shelter our tools, we don’t need to worry about fencing or animal housing yet.

 We do need to worry about more than just the kudzu in the invasive realm.
 “Trees of heaven,” privet/Ligustrum, and Amur honeysuckle are currently working away at our soil in about 1/3 of the acreage, threatening the future of some beautiful native trees, so we’ve replaced a goal of grazing goats with other means of mitigating invasives, like pulling those plants up by the roots.
 The goats will be here soon enough, when we can better protect them.

 If you search “homesteading” on YouTube, you’ll uncover a universe of innovative ruralites.
 If you’ve got data to burn (yes, city-folk: limited data on your home internet is a thing), sit a spell with the Fouch-o-matic Off Grid channel.

 Their authentic sharing is like a salve.
 It personally let me know that it’s okay to feel like we’re crazy to take on this whole project.
 They also advise to take time with your land after you purchase it and before you dive in.
 Learn where and when the sun shines.
 Test the soil.
 Ask others who know the area to weigh in on your plans.
 This will help you make the right decisions for long-term success.